avilleret/ofxCv/readme.md

 	> cd openFrameworks/addons/
 	> git clone https://github.com/kylemcdonald/ofxCv.git

 Or download the source from GitHub [here](https://github.com/kylemcdonald/ofxCv/archive/master.zip), unzip the folder, rename it from `ofxCv-master` to `ofxCv` and place it in your `openFrameworks/addons` folder.
+For some of the examples in 0.8.4, you will also need ofxAutoControlPanel which comes with [ofxControlPanel](https://github.com/kylemcdonald/ofxControlPanel)

 You don't need to move any of the examples anywhere, you can run them in place.